anttisalonen/progbook/rst/index.rst

 Learn Programming
 =================

+.. only:: html

+    Learn Programming is a free book aimed at readers who are interested in software development but have very little to no prior experience.

+    The book focuses on teaching the core principles around software development.

 .. raw:: html

     <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 The code within this book is licensed under the MIT license.